 University of Oxford degrees are conferred at degree ceremonies, held in the Sheldonian Theatre.
 You may graduate in person or in absence, either straight after you've finished your degree, or many years later.
 If you choose to graduate in person, you will be presented by your College, hall or society.
 Once your degree has been conferred at a degree ceremony either in person or in absentia, you will automatically receive a degree certificate.
 This will be either presented to you by your College on the day of the graduation ceremony, or posted to you after the event.
 You will automatically receive one paper copy of your final transcript (an official summary of your academic performance, including final marks) upon completing your degree.
 This will be sent to the 'home address' listed in Student Self Service.
-Electronic copies of transcripts (final and on-course) are not available.
 Further information on your degree ceremony, certificate, transcript, and preparing to leave the University is at www.ox.ac.uk/students/graduation.